Our School Council and Ambassadors are responsible for…

 Setting the weekly agendas for class council meeting

 Defining key projects across the year and set actions to achieve goals

 Undertaking parent tours, visitor tours and host other key events

-Our School Council meetings are run by the Head Girl and Head Boy, who were elected during Democracy Day.
+Our School Council meetings are run by the Head Girl and Head Boy, who were elected during Democracy Day in October 2019.
 Also supporting the Head Girl and Head Boy to lead the School Council, are the Secretary and the Treasurer.
 Their roles are to take minutes from the meetings and email them out to staff and to the take responsibility for the school council budget for the year.

 School Council meetings take place every other week and include time spent listening to feedback from Class Council meetings based on a set agenda and then discussing and sharing ideas.
 The School Council also decide on items for discussion during the next Class Council meeting and run a number of competitions throughout the year.

 Each year, the School Council decide on projects they would like to complete over the school year and create an action plan on how these projects will be implemented and delivered.
 The School Council also vote on a charity that the school will support and fund raise for over the course of the school year.

 Class Council meetings also take place every other week and are run by the Class Councillors from each class.
 Their discussions are based on the weekly agenda set by the School Council, but also allow each class to raise any other business they think the School Council could discuss and be involved in.